aozaki-kuro/aozaki-kuro.github.io/2015/11/the-surreal-series-05/index.md

-# The Surreal Series: Awareness
+# The Surreal Series 05: Awareness

 ![](0002.jpg)